nfriedri/annie-annotation-platform/README.md

     print("Successfully loaded language: DESIRED_LANGUAGE")
 ```

-With DESIRED_LANGUAGE as the name of the added language and SPACY_MODEL_LANGUAGE as model name, like e.g., "en_core_web_sm".
-To get the POS labels displayed in the new language, adjust the config.json respectively.
+To get the application running with the labels in the new language, do not forget to set the required "Language"-field in the config.json file to the value of DESIRED_LANGUAGE.

 ### Token Labeling